 In addition to the Driving While Intoxicated charge, Deputy Lott was charged for carrying his weapon while drunk, but is still on active duty.

-If you are arrested for Driving While Intoxicated, contact an experienced _______attorney who has experiencing protecting people’s rights.
+If you are arrested for Driving While Intoxicated, contact an experienced attorney who has experience protecting people’s rights.